 The principle of the Proposed Development is supported by national and local planning policy as well as the Government’s legally binding zero carbon 2050 target and the Council’s declaration of a climate emergency.

 Solar is one of the cleanest, lowest cost forms of energy available.
-The Tregonning Solar Farm would make a significant contribution to UK’s energy needs by delivering green energy for the equivalent of 17,318 homes annually.
+The Tregonning Solar Farm would make a significant contribution to UK’s energy needs by delivering green energy for the equivalent of up to 17,000 homes annually.

 This site has been identified following extensive site selection across Cornwall and the South West which took into account environmental designations, local electricity network access and capacity, the physical characteristics of the site, and a supportive landowner.